Luagir94/Luagir94/README.md

 ✔ Siempre dispuesto a aprender y seguir creciendo.

-📫 Puedes encontrarme en LinkedIn:
+📫 You can find me on LinkedIn:

 ✔ https://www.linkedin.com/in/lucianogiraudi/

-📫 y en Twitter:
+📫 And Twitter:

 ✔ https://twitter.com/LuagirDev